layinka/function3/README.md

 # Function3
 Function3 is a Typescript NPM Package powered by Chainlink's CCIP for handling crosschain token/data transfers in dapps.

-The purpose of Function3 is that developers building with Chainlink's CCIP should not worry about switching multiple tabs to check for the following;
+# The purpose of Function3
+Developers building with Chainlink's CCIP should not worry about switching multiple tabs to check for the following;

 Supported blockchain networks(source and destination),